Eight Ways to Strengthen Controls Management in 2022

 Strategy 6: Optimize Data Measurement Systems

 Companies can use measurement systems to find areas for improvement within their day-to-day operations.
-Managing key performance indicators means that those key performance data points need to first be determined, agreed upon, properly tracked, and then managed against.
+Managing key performance indicators means that those performance data points need to first be determined, agreed upon, properly tracked, and then managed against.

 Strategy 7: Follow Data Retention Guidelines

 Data retention is storing and managing a company’s data and records for a designated period of time.
-Having a solid data retention policy in place is important for ensuring that your company stays in regulatory compliance regarding data privacy and also keeps your business in line regarding your industry’s timeline-based data storage requirements.
+Having a solid data retention policy in place is important for ensuring your company stays in regulatory compliance regarding data privacy and also keeps your business in line with your industry’s timeline-based data storage requirements.
 Data retention also helps companies maintain security controls, and prepares an organization for continuity with available backup data in the event of a catastrophic loss due to a natural disaster or malicious hacking.
 In addition, controls management is important for determining and adapting a company’s data retention policy, as the ability to access historical data records and points of access by team members are needed to uphold compliance with security requirements.

 Strategy 8: Enable a Powerful Software Solution

 Companies can use controls management software to help them run secure processes.
-Using software allows them to identify and report issues quickly, and keeps those with access to data dashboards current on the status of the controls, with real-time access to high priority data.
+Using software allows them to identify and report issues quickly, and keeps those with access to data dashboards current on the status of the controls, with real-time access to high-priority data.
 It also creates open communication across the company, where staff can use workflow software to communicate issues across teams effectively and efficiently.
 Software programs also significantly reduce the risk of error.

 Build a Stronger Internal Controls Program Today with AuditBoard